manalbendali/Product-Manager/README.md

 Testing and documenting APIs using Swagger.

+## Features
+**Add Product:** Users can add new products to the system.

+**Get Products with Pagination:** The application provides a paginated list of products, enabling easy navigation.

+**Delete Product:** Unwanted products can be deleted from the system.

+**Edit Product:** Existing products can be edited and updated.

+**API Documentation:** Swagger is integrated into the project for API testing and documentation.

 ## Disclaimer
 **Important:** This project is not intended for production use.
 It is solely created for educational purposes to enhance knowledge and skills in web development.